krrish32/pickup_lines_generator/README.md

 # pickup_lines_generator
 I created this using HTML , CSS and JavaScript .
-Its just for timepass.